 Take a short break from your stressors and pamper yourself.
 Self-care may be different for each person but is a great way to reduce stress.
 Think of something that will take less than an hour that will relax you and you will thoroughly enjoy.
 Some examples:

 - Sit down and read your favorite magazine or book

 - Take a warm bath.
 You may even want to add candles, music, some lavender or favorite bath salts to the water and dim the lights for an at-home spa feel.

 7. Sleep (7-9 hours of sleep is optimal)

-This is often the most difficult to accomplish when we are going to through difficult times.
+This is often the most difficult to accomplish when we are going through difficult times.
 While trying to get to or stay asleep we often find our mind racing on something bad that happened today or dread of what we will have to face tomorrow.
 Don’t beat yourself up and do your best.
 I think of what one of my favorite running coaches said, it’s almost as good to rest as to sleep.
-There are time when I can take deep breaths while I lay in bed and get a good rest and that is the best I can do at that time.
+There are times when I can take deep breaths while I lay in bed and get a good rest and that is the best I can do at that time.
 Strangely enough, the next day doesn’t go so bad.
-That being said, if you sleepless nights last too long or often, you may need to see your doctor or speak to a professional.
+That being said, if your sleepless nights last too long or often, you may need to see your doctor or speak to a professional.
 There may be a physical issue that needs to be addressed.